yym68686/uni-api/README.md

 - Why does the error `Error processing request or performing moral check: 404: No matching model found` always appear?

 Setting ENABLE_MODERATION to false will fix this issue.
-When ENABLE_MODERATION is true, the API must be able to use the text-moderation-latest model, and if you have not provided text-moderation-latest in the provider model settings, an error will occur indicating that the model cannot be found.
+When ENABLE_MODERATION is true, the API must be able to use the omni-moderation-latest model, and if you have not provided omni-moderation-latest in the provider model settings, an error will occur indicating that the model cannot be found.

 - How to prioritize requests for a specific channel, how to set the priority of a channel?